 Music has become an essential part of our daily life.
 It relaxes us in every situation.
 Are you having a bad day?
-Listen to some music or having a good day?
+Listen to some music or have a good day?
 Again the music is the way to make the most out of it.

 For such things that we use daily, there should be a good app to listen to music on our smartphones.
-Finding free music no more a challenging task, and piracy is not anymore the most convenient way to do so.
+Finding free music is no more a challenging task, and piracy is no anymore the most convenient way to do so.
 There are so many Music Apps that you can use to get the best music for free and without piracy.

-Whether you are looking for a piece of good music streaming app or have the music collection that you want to play, I have covered the solution for every single thing in this post.
+Whether you are looking for a piece of good music streaming app or have a music collection that you want to play, I have covered the solution for every single thing in this post.
 Here I have listed some of the best Music Apps for your Android phone that you can use to stream or play your music collection.

 Recommended: Best Video Editing Apps for Android

-Best Music Apps for Android
+Top 10 Best Music Apps for Android in 2022

 AIMP is a free audio player software that is available for Windows as well.
 Its first version was released for Windows back in 2006.
 And since then, the audio Player has gained a reputable position in the Android Music Player market.

 The app is a pretty powerful music app and comes with a set of cool features that will help you to play your music collection at its best.
-It has one of the best music equalizer offered by any free app.
+It has one of the best music equalizers offered by any free app.
 The app may show some compatibility issues with MIUI and EMUI devices.
 Other features like HTTP streaming and volume normalization are also just fine.

 #2 Oto Music

-Oto Music is an Indian Android Music App with a nice looking minimal interface and easy navigation.
+Oto Music is an Indian Android Music App with a nice-looking minimal interface and easy navigation.
 The app is loaded with features like Sleep timer, Android Auto support, and chrome cast compatibility.
 There are also options for customizations via multiple now playing themes along with light and dark mode.

 The supports Normal and synchronized lyrics and the option to download and edit lyrics from within the app.
 For convenient operation and control over music, the app has a set of 5 widgets that you can use on your home screen.